simbo1905/thinbus-srp-js/README.md

 ## Recommendations

+* Make the salt column in the database 'not null' and add a uniqueness constraint.
 * Use Thinbus SRP over HTTPS.
 HTTPS may be compromised due to things like [bad certs in the wild](http://nakedsecurity.sophos.com/2013/12/09/serious-security-google-finds-fake-but-trusted-ssl-certificates-for-its-domains-made-in-france/).
 HTTPS may be compromised by bugs or misconfigurations such as [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed).
-HTTPS may be perfect for your site but in the future may leak passwords into error messages in the logs which malicious people can get at.
+HTTPS alone cannot protected against leaking passwords into error messages on your webserver or database server logs.
 So SRP over HTTPS is better than either used alone.
-* Create a custom large safe prime number `N` of greater than 1024 bits.
-Tip: This requires some testing on the browsers and hardware you are targeting to check that the math runs fast enough for a good user experience.
+* Create a custom large safe prime number `N` of greater than 1024 bits. **Tip**: This requires some testing on the browsers and hardware you are targeting to check that the math runs fast enough for a good user experience.
+* Use symmetric encryption with a key only visible at the webserver to encypt the verifier `v` value in the database.
+This protects against off site database backups being exposed allowing for dictionary attacks against `v`.

 ## License